 - Enable: The archived redo log files that are backed up are not automatically deleted.

-- Disable: The system automatically deletes the archived redo log files that were backed up seven days ago.
+- Disable: DBS automatically deletes the archived redo log files that are backed up.
+By default, the archived redo log files that were backed up seven days ago are deleted.

 Enable compression Specifies whether to enable compression during backup.
 Valid values: